cosmos/cosmos-sdk/docs/reference/baseapp.md

-During the execution of a transaction, it may pass through both `CheckTx` and `DeliverTx` as defined in the ABCI specification. `CheckTx` is executed by the proposing validator and is used for the Tendermint mempool.
-Notably, both `CheckTx` and `DeliverTx` execute the application's AnteHandler (if defined), where the AnteHandler is responsible for pre-message validation checks such as account and signature validation as well as fee deduction and collection.
-It is important to note that the AnteHandler does, and is expected to, perform various state transitions such as incrementing nonces and deducting fees.
+During the execution of a transaction, it may pass through both `CheckTx` and `DeliverTx` as defined in the ABCI specification. `CheckTx` is executed by the proposing validator and is used for the Tendermint mempool for all full nodes.

+Both `CheckTx` and `DeliverTx` execute the application's AnteHandler (if defined), where the AnteHandler is responsible for pre-message validation checks such as account and signature validation, fee deduction and collection, and incrementing sequence numbers.

 ### CheckTx

 During the execution of `CheckTx`, only the AnteHandler is executed.
-If the AnteHandler fails or panics then the transaction fails.

-It is important to note that the state transitions due to the AnteHandler are persisted between subsequent calls of `CheckTx`.
-Also, currently the AnteHandler also handles making sure the sender has included enough fees as validators (and non-validator nodes) can set their own gas-price for validating transactions.
+State transitions due to the AnteHandler are persisted between subsequent calls of `CheckTx` in the check-tx state, unless the AnteHandler fails and aborts.
-This must be checked in `CheckTx` as to not cause conflicting state transitions during consensus.

 ### DeliverTx

+During the execution of `DeliverTx`, the AnteHandler and Handler is executed.

 The transaction execution during `DeliverTx` operates in a similar fashion to `CheckTx`.
-However, state transitions caused by the AnteHandler are persisted unless the transaction fails in addition to the messages being executed.
+However, state transitions that occur during the AnteHandler are persisted even when the following Handler processing logic fails.

-It is possible that a malicious proposer may send a transaction that would fail `CheckTx` but send it anyway causing other full nodes to execute it during `DeliverTx`.
+It is possible that a malicious proposer may include a transaction in a block that fails the AnteHandler.
+In this case, all state transitions for the offending transaction are discarded.

-Because of this, we do not want to brake the invariant that state transitions cannot occur for transactions that would otherwise fail `CheckTx`, hence we do not persist state in such cases.